International Pakistan Culinary Festival 2017 launched

-LAHORE: COTHM Pakistan and Dubai in collaboration with Chefs’ Association of Pakistan (CAP), Lahore Restaurant Association (LRA) jointly launched International Pakistan Culinary Festival 2017.
+LAHORE: COTHM Pakistan and Dubai in collaboration with Chefs’ Association of Pakistan (CAP), Lahore Restaurant Association (LRA) jointly launch International Pakistan Culinary Festival 2017.

 The one of its kind family festival will take place from November 24 to November 26, 2017 at Al-Hamra Cultural Complex, Gaddafi Stadium.